I Want To...

 What is the JHHS current policy on hiring students in F-1 status who have OPT?

 Because the cost of training new nurses is extensive, JHHS has determined that it will no longer hire or recruit RNs who have no means of securing employment authorization beyond the Optional Practical Training (OPT) period.
-This rule is necessitated by the prolonged visa retrogression.
+This rule is necessitated by the varied and unpredictable timing to complete a proper filing for permanent residence.

 PLEASE NOTE, however, that candidates, even those students in F-1 status, who have an alternative basis for employment authorization in the U.S., are not affected by this rule.
 These include RNs who may be able to apply for long-term employment authorization due to:

-- their Canadian citizenship and eligibility under NAFTA for TN status,
+4. their Canadian or Mexican citizenship and eligibility under NAFTA for TN status,

 Essentially, RNs in the US in a status that allows them to secure extended employment authorization beyond OPT are not affected by this policy and may be considered for employment.